christopher-david-smith/snake/README.md

-# snake
+# pygame Snake

-A simply snake clone using pygame
+A simple snake clone using pygame.
+To run, install the requirements (`pip install -r requirements.txt`) and then run `python snake`.